fivetran/functions/README.md

 ## Cloud Function Connectors

-[Functions connectors](https://fivetran.com/docs/functions) allows you to code a custom data connector as an extension of Fivetran.
+[Function connectors](https://fivetran.com/docs/functions) allows you to code a custom data connector as an extension of Fivetran.
 If you have a custom data source or a private API that we don't support, you can develop a serverless ELT data pipeline using our Function connectors.

 ## Supported Platforms